Optimal Control of a Bioeconomic Crop-Energy System with Energy Reinvestment

-{We develop an optimal control model for allocating agricultural crop residues between bioenergy production and soil fertility restoration.
-The system captures a novel circular feedback: a fraction of cumulative energy output is reinvested into soil productivity, linking energy use with ecological regeneration.
-The dynamics are governed by a nonlinear three-state system describing soil fertility, residue biomass, and accumulated energy, with a single control representing the proportion of biomass diverted to energy.
+\Abstract{We develop a continuous-time optimal control model for allocating agricultural crop residues between bioenergy production and soil fertility restoration.
+The system includes a circular reinvestment channel: a portion of the accumulated bioenergy stock is reinvested to enhance soil fertility, thereby closing the loop between energy use and ecological regeneration.
+The dynamics are governed by a three-state system with a single allocation control.
 The objective is to maximize a discounted net benefit that accounts for energy revenue, soil value, and operational costs.
-We apply the Pontryagin Maximum Principle in current-value form to derive necessary optimality conditions and characterize the structure of optimal controls.
-Numerical simulations based on direct optimization reveal interior and switching regimes, and show how planning horizon and reinvestment efficiency influence optimal strategies.
-The results highlight the strategic role of energy reinvestment in achieving sustainable residue management.
+We apply the Pontryagin Maximum Principle in current-value form to derive necessary optimality conditions and a bang–interior–bang control; no singular arc under our parameterization.
+Direct optimization confirms a quasi-turnpike phase and shows how the planning horizon and reinvestment efficiency shift switching times and interior duration.
+The results highlight the strategic role of energy reinvestment in sustainable residue management. }